vitalyzed/CRM-Systems-Cloud-Integration/README.md

 ## Webhooks Integration

 This project also supports the integration of Piano.io Webhooks data.
 Follow the steps in the `webhooks/` directory to set up Webhooks to automatically capture new subscriber data.
-Based on the provided design document I've got all the webhooks that has been set in the main project however, if the DD states that they need only certain subscriber's actions captures, then it is up to you which to filter out.
+Based on the provided design document I've got all the webhooks that have been set in the main project however, if the DD states that they need only certain subscriber's actions captured, then it is up to you which to filter out.

 ```python
  def webhooks_all(self):